szczyglis-dev/py-gpt/README.md

 - `Image Generation (inline)` - Adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.

 - `Mailer` - Provides email access through configured mail services, including sending and reading messages where supported.

+- `Memory (inline)` - Maintains a compact database-backed long-term memory, using a global scope outside projects and an isolated memory scope for each project.

 - `MCP` - Connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.